 Preventing The Disastrous Interaction

-Naproxen over the counter is a pain reliever with low chances of abuse, making it an efficient option for pain treatment.
-However, to avoid Aleve interactions, it is crucial for people to always follow the doctor’s prescription.
+Aleve over the counter is a pain reliever with low chances of abuse, making it an efficient option for pain treatment.
+However, to avoid Aleve interactions, it is crucial for people always to follow the doctor’s prescription.

 For someone already addicted to the medicine, enrolling in medical treatment for addicts in a rehab facility is the best solution.
 Rehabilitation centers provide healthcare services like counseling and treatment to prevent relapse and dependence.